deanglane/portfolio-v2/README.md

 - [ ] Github clean up for next build update
 - [ ] Look into implementing React Aria

+Known Bugs in current version

+- [ ] Dropdown hover activates when mouse passes over link but does not hover.
+Timer activates but does not deactivate onMouseLeave

 ---

 #### Roadmap 2025 & 2026